This post may contain affiliate links, full disclosure here.

 Check The Area For Disaster Possibilities

 The next step is disaster proclivity, which is essentially troubleshooting what could go wrong.
-Areas may be vulnerable to rockslides or flash floods, both of which leave little time to prepare if any at all.
+Areas may be vulnerable to rockslides or flash floods, and prevailing wind, both of which leave little time to prepare if any at all.

 Building on sandy or marshy ground exposes the foundation to erosion over time.
 Water may drain into your shelter if you build lower than the surrounding terrain.
 Building on uncompacted materials raises stability concerns, which could jeopardize the shelter over time.
-Locate areas with firm, level ground.
+Locate areas with firm, level ground for building shelters.

-Building higher may make the house vulnerable to strong winds.
+Building a long term survival shelter higher may make the house vulnerable to strong winds.
 In some cases, these have been known to rip the roofs off shelters or completely collapse them.
 Consider natural windbreakers in the area, but only if they do not pose any other safety risks.
-Notable examples include cliffsides that may drop rubble or runoff water, as well as trees that may collapse.
+Notable examples include cliffsides that may drop rubble or runoff water, as well as dead trees that may collapse.

-Unwanted wildlife should also be considered.
+Unwanted wildlife should also be considered when looking for a suitable location.
 Anthills and wasp nests near your intended shelter are too dangerous to ignore.
 They’re also attracted to sweets and food crumbs, which could be a problem.
 Most insects are drawn to deep grass and still water, so keep these in mind as you scout your future.

 Animals are common threats, and they are typically nocturnal.
 Mice are a common problem in both cities and the countryside, and they will not hesitate to disturb your sleep in order to get to their food.
 Bears have an extremely strong sense of smell and have been observed to be drawn to unusual scents such as human urine.